napari/napari/docs/source/events/threading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A perhaps even more useful aspect of yielding periodically in our long running function is that we provide a "hook" for the main thread to control the flow of our long running function.
-When you use the ``@thread_worker`` decorator on a generator function, the ability to stop, start, and quit a thread comes for free.
+When you use the :func:`@thread_worker
+<napari.qt.threading.thread_worker>` decorator on a generator function, the
+ability to stop, start, and quit a thread comes for free.
 In the example below we decorate what would normally be an infinitely yielding generator, but add a button that aborts the worker when clicked:

 .. code-block:: python
    :linenos: